Ochiai-Lab/seqFISH_analysis/README.md

 jupyter notebook
 ```

-Double-click on 0_image_processing.ipynb to open the jupyter notebook.
+The browser will automatically launch, making the Jupyter notebook accessible for viewing.
+On that page, double-click to open the file named "0_image_processing.ipynb" and then execute all the code.

 After executing everything, close the jupyter notebook.
 Return to the terminal or Command Prompt and exit by pressing control + c, then execute the following:
 ```
 conda deactivate
 ```

+## 2. Nuclear segmentation of DNA/RNA/IF-seqFISH data
 Next, use [cellpose-napari] for segmentation.
+Use the terminal or Command Prompt to execute the following code to perform the above tasks.
 ```
 conda create -n cellpose_napari python=3.8
 conda activate cellpose_napari